-When Muslims are confronted with evidence showing that Muhammad was a false prophet, they console themselves by appeal to population in Islam and knowing the truth in the afterlife.
+When Muslims are confronted with evidence showing that Muhammad was a false prophet, they console themselves by appealing to population in Islam and knowing the truth in the afterlife.

-If someone offers you a medicine and said “This may kill you, I’m not sure, just have faith,” would you accept it?
-If a driver told you “I don’t know my way around, I’m just following what I heard,” would you let him drive you?
+If someone offers you a medicine and says, “This will probably kill you, but I’m not sure, just have faith,” would you accept it?
+If a driver told you, “I don’t know my way around, I’m just following what I heard,” would you let him drive you?

 God said to His people, “Come now, let us reason together” (Isa.
 1:18).
 He doesn’t compel us to believe anything but rather wants us to apply our reason in arriving at truth.
 We are not just to follow a faith with our hearts, but also with our minds.

 Unfortunately, this doesn’t apply to Islam.
 Muhammad said in the Quran:

 “I am no bringer of new-fangled doctrine among the apostles, nor do I know what will be done with me or with you.
-I follow but that which is revealed to me by inspiration; I am but a Warner open and clear” (Q 46:9).
+I follow but that which is revealed to me by inspiration; I am but a Warner open and clear” (Sura 46:9).

-But how can we verify that he didn’t come with a new-fangled doctrine different from what the Apostles of the Bible brought?
+But how can we verify that he didn’t come with new-fangled doctrines different from what the Apostles of the Bible brought?
 By accepting what he said just because he says he’s a prophet?
 No, that would be unreasonable.

 Muhammad said “nor do I know what would be done to me.”
 We must not gloss over this statement.
 When a person you put your faith in as the way to heaven is expressing doubts or uncertainty, don’t ignore it.

 If the man you are following says he doesn’t know his or his followers’ fate in eternity, what do you do?
-Do you say “It doesn’t matter, we will still follow him because we love him.
-We were born in this religion and we must remain it?”
+Do you say, “Well, it doesn’t matter, we will still follow him because we love him.
+We were born in this religion and we must remain it”?
 That would be a display of foolishness.

-“B. Abd Shams, deliver yourself from hell; Fatima [his favourite daughter] deliver yourselves from hell, for I have nothing which can avail you against God’s punishment…” (Mishkat al-Masabih, 118).
+“B. Abd Shams, deliver yourself from hell; Fatima [his favourite daughter] deliver yourselves from hell, for I have nothing which can avail you against God’s punishment…” (Mishkat al-Masabih, 1990, p.
+118).

 If the man you follow told his closest and most devoted followers that he had nothing to avail them of God’s wrath, then you have no business following him – unless you want to knowingly go into eternal perdition.

 Jesus is the true Saviour.
-He is “the light of the world” and those who follow Him “will never walk in darkness” (Lk.
-6:39; Jn.
-8:12)
+He is “the light of the world” and those who follow Him “will never walk in darkness” (Luke 6:39; John 8:12).